 Perhaps one of the biggest benefits of using animated video is the ease with which you can visually capture abstract ideas.

-But what if you wanted to capture something very big (like global logistics), or something very small (like the workings of a microprocessor), or maybe something abstract (like Bitcoin).
+But what if you wanted to capture something very big (like global logistics), something very small (like the workings of a microprocessor), or maybe something abstract (like Bitcoin)?
 It gets a little more challenging, doesn’t it?

 With animated video, you’re not constrained by any of these factors.

 You can switch backgrounds, move characters, and even add props with a simple click, drag-and-drop.
 This makes it easy to test different ways to communicate your message.